Five Easy Day Trips from Sydney by Train

 The Teapot Museum in Leura does a fabulous high tea

-We recommend strolling via the main street of Katoomba down to Echo Point (there is a bus if you want to save your legs) and then taking a walk to Scenic World via the Giant Stairway and the valley floor.
-You can take the Scenic Railway up to the top for a reduced fee.
+We recommend strolling via the main street of Katoomba down to Echo Point (there is a bus if you want to save your legs).
+Then take a walk to Scenic World via the Giant Stairway and the valley floor.
+You can take the Scenic Railway back to the top.

 The Three Sisters from the lower lookout in the Blue Mountains